Do you offer refunds or a guarantee?

 Explain it to me quickly - what is a crash course / audio program?
 How does it work?

-Crash courses are immersive, instantly-accessible online audio-based programs that tackle specific marriage problems (i.e. infidelity, inappropriate friendships, apathetic marriages, midlife crises, etc.).
+Crash courses are immersive, instantly-accessible online audio-based programs that tackle specific marriage problems, such as infidelity, inappropriate friendships, midlife crises, and argumentative and apathetic marriages.
 They are an alternative to couples counselling, one that gives people a choice and allows them to obtain marriage-saving guidance (i.e. insights and strategies) as quickly and conveniently as possible.
 They are designed for individual spouses who are working alone or taking the initiative to save their marriage, particularly if the other partner is being unfaithful, uncooperative or apathetic.
-Each course includes an on-demand streaming audio component (mp3) and streaming audio with calming video (mp4) component conveniently divided into three parts according to its subject matter and topics.
+Each course includes an on-demand streaming audio component (mp3) and streaming audio with calming video (mp4) component conveniently divided into separate parts according to its subject matter and topics.
 The audio-only and audio with background video components contain the same information; however, this dual format gives you the option of streaming audio “on the go” or watching / listening at home as you work through the accompanying materials.
-Courses are user-friendly and can be accessed from almost any device (i.e. cell phone, tablet, computer, etc.).
-Each course also comes with an excellent three-part (PDF) program supplement (workbook, review tool, action plan) and a variety of relevant multimedia supporting material – from recorded client Q&A’s to printable relationship “lifelines” – that is regularly updated.
+Courses are user-friendly and can be accessed from almost any device (cell phone, tablet, computer, etc.).
+Each course also comes with an excellent (PDF) program supplement (workbook, review tool, action plan) and supporting material – from recorded client Q&A’s to printable relationship “lifelines” – that is regularly updated.
 While the core audio or audio/video content of a course can stand alone, many people find the supplement / workbook and supporting material helpful in terms of implementing or complementing the course’s content.
 You can access your course, which is hosted on the Thinkific course platform, as many times as you like for a one-year period from the date of enrollment.
 This gives you ample time to implement and review its insights and strategies, and to revisit the course if your problem recurs.
 Many course-takers will regularly re-listen to certain parts of the course to remain clearly focused on what is happening and what must be done.
 Your year-long access also allows you to take advantage of new supplementary material that may be added over the term of your enrollment, as well as course care after completion.
 No-cost re-enrollments are available upon request, so you will not have to re-purchase a program you’ve already bought, even after the initial one-year period has expired.
 After you purchase a course, you simply sign-in to your online account and click on the part of the course you want to access or re-access.
 When you enroll in a course, you will receive a “getting started” email that offers a number of tips to ensure your listener and learner experience is as enjoyable as possible.
 There is no faster, easier or more affordable way to receive the high-quality, innovative relationship help that your marriage deserves.
 Visit the main Crash Courses / Audio Programs page to learn more.
 For more information on my method, click here.

 I need tech help / can't sign-in to my course.
 How can I get help quickly?